securityfirst/tent-content/contents_fr/communications/social-media/beginner/access-sites-securely.md

 # Access sites securely

-Access social
-etworki
-g sites usi
-g https:// to safeguard your user ame, password a d other i formatio you post.
-Usi g https:// rather tha http:// adds a other layer of security by e crypti g the traffic from your browser to your social etworki g site.
+Access social networking sites using https:// to safeguard your username, password and other information you post.
+Using https:// rather than http:// adds another layer of security by encrypting the traffic from your browser to your social networking site.

-Be careful whe
- accessi
-g your social
-etwork accou
-t i
- public i
-ter
-et spaces.
-Delete your password a d browsi g history whe usi g a browser o a public machi e.
+Be careful when accessing your social network account in public internet spaces.
+Delete your password and browsing history when using a browser on a public machine.